DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 * **automatically update the `status` to `rejected` for all other applications:** If someone has made multiple applications with different providers (within a given cohort) and a provider accepts one, the API will update the `status` of all other applications with other providers to `rejected`
 * **return an error message for new applications:** If a participant has had an application accepted by a provider, but then makes a new application for the same course with a new provider, the API will return an error message if the new provider tries to accept the new application

-<div class="govuk-inset-text"> Providers must accept or reject applications before participants start a course.
-Providers must inform applicants of the outcome regardless of whether the application has been accepted or rejected. </div>
+<div class="govuk-inset-text"> Providers must accept or reject applications before participants start a course and inform applicants of the outcome regardless of whether the application has been accepted or rejected. </div>

 ### View all applications